Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Introduction

 \section{Introduction}

-Foundation Models such as Large Language Models (LLMs) have been demonstrated to successfully perform many natural language tasks involving formal syntax such as \emph{autoformalization} -- utilizing LLMs in converting natural language (\NL{}) to formal syntax (\FS{}) such as source code, math etc., \citep{DBLP:conf/nips/WuJLRSJS22,liang2023code,guan2023leveraging}, \emph{informalization} -- using LLMs to convert \FS{} to \NL{} (e.g. code summarization), \emph{reasoning} -- using LLMs to perform sound reasoning or derive proofs.
-Although these methods have been successful in small-scale scenarios, their effectiveness in maintaining truth across \NL{} and \FS{} remains uncertain due to the difficulty in assessing truth maintenance in such tasks.
-Multiple authors have noted that existing benchmarks and evaluation methodologies for such tasks are susceptible to the Benchmark Contamination Problem due to their use of static datasets, e.g, HumanEval \citep{chen2021evaluating,DBLP:conf/nips/WuJLRSJS22,han2022folio}.
+Large Language Models (LLMs) have been demonstrated to perform well in many natural language tasks involving formal languages such as \emph{autoformalization} -- converting natural language (\NL{}) to formal language (\FS{}) such as source code, math etc., \citep{DBLP:conf/nips/WuJLRSJS22,liang2023code}, \emph{informalization} -- converting \FS{} to \NL{} (e.g. code summarization), and \emph{reasoning} -- using LLMs to perform sound reasoning or derive proofs.
+Although these methods have been successful in small-scale scenarios, LLM's effectiveness in maintaining factual accuracy or preserving which facts are true across translation remains unclear due to the difficulty in designing benchmarks that capture truth maintenance in such tasks.
+Multiple authors have noted that existing benchmarks and evaluation methodologies for such tasks are susceptible to the Benchmark Contamination Problem due to their use of static datasets, e.g., HumanEval \citep{chen2021evaluating,DBLP:conf/nips/WuJLRSJS22,han2022folio}, and/or metrics that are insufficient/incomplete syntactic measures of evaluation (e.g, BLEU scores \citep{callison-burch-etal-2006-evaluating}.
+As a result, existing methods provide misleading signals on the capabilities of LLM technology.
 One effective method to mitigate this problem in existing benchmarks is creating new data \citep{bdc_survey}.
-However, scaling such datasets as LLMs evolve is a tedious and expensive process since their data-generation task requires expert annotators to hand-generate well-balanced datasets.
-Moreover, such benchmarks often rely on insufficient/incomplete measures of evaluation (e.g, BLEU scores \citep{callison-burch-etal-2006-evaluating}, ranking disparities in LLM-generated code on test cases in HumanEval vs HumanEval+ \citep{DBLP:conf/nips/LiuXW023}), and thus, provide misleading signals on LLM capabilities.
+This is a tedious and expensive process since data generation requires expert annotators to hand-generate well-balanced datasets.
+While using LLMs as judges and/or metrics is a promising research direction \citep{zheng2023judging,shankar2024validates,xu2024perfect,madaan2023self}, it is unknown whether LLMs can be used as accurate verifiers.

-This paper addresses three key desiderata for benchmarking LLM capabilities for truth maintenance across \NL{} and \FS{}: \emph{(D1) Can we dynamically generate out-of-distribution datasets without relying on human annotators?} \emph{(D2) How do we accurately assess an LLM's truth maintenance capabilities?} \emph{(D3) Can our metric serve as a predictor of LLM performance in \FS{}-based tasks?}
+This paper addresses three key desiderata for benchmarking LLM capabilities in truth maintenance across \NL{} and \FS{}: \emph{(D1) Can we dynamically generate out-of-distribution datasets without human annotators?} \emph{(D2) How do we accurately assess an LLM's truth maintenance capabilities?} \emph{(D3) Can we develop a benchmark predictive of LLM performance on formal translation and reasoning tasks?}

-For \S D1, we introduce a new approach that utilizes context-free grammars to generate well-balanced, out-of-distribution datasets on the fly.
-For \S D2, we perform closed-loop testing of LLM capabilities using formal verifiers to automatically evaluate its truth maintenance capabilities.
-To answer \S D3, we show that our metrics can serve as predictors of LLM performance on other, well-known benchmarks.